 Dynatrace enables you to use these metadata values to automate tagging as well as to use environment variables to supply tags.
 Dynatrace even allows you to define your own metadata based on your organization’s or environment’s unique needs.

 Define metadata via environment variables

-DT_CUSTOM_PROP on either the process or host level.
-The format of the variable is simple, comprised of key/value pairs (for example,
+DT_CUSTOM_PROP at either the process or host level.
+The format of the variable is simple; it's comprised of key/value pairs, for example,

 Set up an environment variable for IIS versions earlier than 10

 To set up an environment variable in IIS versions earlier than 10, follow the instructions below.

 Configure the Advanced Settings for Application Pool.